-The main objective of this study is to highlight the challenges faced by the industry and provide some guidance on the policies to help further develop the industry.
-To achieve this, financing possibilities for the construction of a downstream processing plant are assessed and a prefeasibility model is constructed for a hypothetical copper wire manufacturing plant.
+The main objective of this study is to highlight the challenges faced by the industry and provide some guidance on the policies that are needed to help develop the industry.
+To achieve this, financing possibilities for the construction of a downstream plant and factory are assessed and a pre-feasibility model is constructed for a hypothetical copper wire manufacturing plant.
 The prefeasibility model will be used to highlight some of the key operating costs and risks associated with the manufacturing of copper products.
-The main outputs of the study will be identification of challenges and presentation of policy recommendations for the development of the downstream industry.
+The main outputs of the study will be identification of challenges and present policy recommendations for the development of the downstream industry.

-2. Heavy industry current state anddevelopment
+2. Heavy industry current state and development

-Mongolia's economic growth rate was already slowing down prior to the COVID-19 outbreak in late 2019.
+Mongolia's economic growth rate was already starting to decline prior to the COVID-19 outbreak in late 2019.
 In the fourth quarter of 2019, the economy only grew by 0.9 percent year-on-year due to a 16.2 percent decline in mining sector production.
-The decrease in production was attributable to a number of external and domestic factors, such as increasing global uncertainties, ongoing trade war between China and the United States, declining global commodity prices, quota imposed by China on imported coal, and bottlenecks at the border crossing.
+The decrease in production was attributable to a number of external and domestic factors such as increased global uncertainties, trade war between China and the United States, decrease in global commodity prices, quota imposed by China on imported coal, and bottlenecks at the border crossing.

-When the global pandemic occurred and most economies and trades were adversely affected, a majority of the planned industrial projects were put on hold.
-For more details on the impact of the COVID-19 pandemic on the Mongolian economy, please refer to the "COVID-19 Impact on Mining" study (ERI, 2021b).
+Then, when the global pandemic occurred and most economies and trades were adversely affected, a majority of the planned industrial projects were put on hold.
+For more detail on the impact on the COVID-19 pandemic on the Mongolian economy, please refer to the "COVID-19 Impact on Mining" study (ERI, 2021b).

-In terms of institutional and business environments, Mongolia does not score as well as its East Asia and Pacific counterparts.
-According to the World Bank's "Ease of Doing Business" index, Mongolia scored 67.8 out of 100 in 2020, ranking 81st, a downgrade of 7 places from 2019.
-Although Mongolia made some progress in resolving insolvency, the improvement of business environments in other countries was more profound.
-Instability of economic policies and regulations, geographical isolation, corruption, and inefficient transportation systems continue to be the main hurdles faced by Mongolia.
+In terms of institutional and business environment, Mongolia does not score as well as its East Asia and Pacific counterparts.
+According to the World Bank's Doing Business report, Mongolia score 67.8 out of 100 in 2020 for ease of doing business, ranking 81st, downgrade of 7 places from 2019.
+Although Mongolia made some progress in resolving insolvency, other countries showed more improvement in their business environment.
+Instability of economic policies and regulations, geographical isolation, corruption, and inefficient transportation systems continue to be significant obstacles faced by Mongolia.

-Ease of doing business Corruption perceptions index Mongolia EAP Mongolia EAP 2016 65.3 61.5 38 44 2017 66.1 62.0 44 67.4 62.7 37 44 2018 2019 67.7 63.4 35 45 67.8 63.3 35 45 2020
+Ease of do (0- rceptions index 100)

+Mongolia EAP Average Mongolia EAP Average

+2016 65.3 61.5 38 44

+2017 66.1 62.0 36 44

+2018 67.4 62.7 37 44

+2019 67.7 63.4 35 45

+2020 67.8 63.3 35 45

+2020 67.8 35 World Park Transp